awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

-# AWS Identity and Access Management (IAM) Java Readme
+# Amazon Kinesis Java Readme

-A README that discusses how to run and test the Java AWS Identity and Access Management (IAM)  code examples.
+A README that discusses how to run and test the Java Amazon Kinesis code examples.

-## Running the Amazon AWS IAM Java files
+## Running the Amazon Kinesis Java files

 **IMPORTANT**